 Me: September 1st, 1979.

 Sue: That would have been three days before my 18th birthday.
-You know, I can’t remember what I did on my 18th birthday.
+I can’t remember what I did on my 18th birthday.
 Isn’t that sad?

 Me: No. It means it must have been a good one.

-I resume the DVD and Romana emerges dressed in a pink version of the Doctor’s costume, which I love to bits, but Sue isn’t that fussed about.
-It takes 30 seconds of banter with the Doctor for Sue to make up her mind about Lalla Ward.
+Romana emerges in a pink version of the Doctor’s costume, which I love to bits but Sue doesn’t.
+It then takes 30 seconds of banter between the Doctor and Romana for Sue to make up her mind about Lalla Ward.

-Sue: It’s going to be OK, she’s still Romana.
+Sue: It’s going to be okay.
+She’s still Romana.

-The TARDIS materialises at their next destination, and the Doctor is overjoyed when the scanner shows them lots and lots of rocks.
+The TARDIS materialises at their next destination, and the Doctor is overjoyed when the scanner shows him nothing but rocks.

 Sue: Why are they going outside?
 It’s a radioactive quarry.
-Why don’t they ever land somewhere nice, like Monte Carlo or Barcelona?
-That would be nice.
+Why don’t they ever land anywhere nice, like Monte Carlo or Barcelona?
 Why are they always attracted to shit holes like this?

 Me: They can’t control where they go.
-They are using a randomiser so they can avoid the Black Guardian, remember?
+They’re using a randomiser so they can avoid the Black Guardian, remember?

 Sue: Yes, but who says they have to leave the TARDIS every time they land on a dump?
 They should keep going until they land somewhere half-decent.
 With a beach.